TZal5609/Sparx-automation/README.md

 Copy
 python main.py [--headless] [--bookwork]
 Options:
+Flag	Description
---headless: Run without browser GUI
+--headless	Run without browser GUI

---bookwork: Prioritize Bookwork questions
+--bookwork	Prioritize Bookwork questions
 Logging
-Detailed activity logs in /logs
+📝 Detailed activity logs in /logs

-Screenshots on error (in /errors)
+📸 Screenshots on error (in /errors)

-Runtime metrics recording
+📈 Runtime metrics recording

 Disclaimer
-This tool is for educational purposes only.
+⚠️ Note: This tool is for educational purposes only.
 Use responsibly and in compliance with Sparx Maths' terms of service.